jarble/transpiler/README.md

 #How to use this translator
 * First, write some source code in input.txt.
-* Open transpiler-generator.pl in the SWI-Prolog console.
+* Open universal-transpiler.pl in the SWI-Prolog console.
 * Type the input and output languages.
 The translated source code will be saved in output.txt.

 #How to extend the translator